 - WCW had Three Count, a boy band stable consisting of Evan Karagias, Shannon Moore, and Shane Helms.
-Of the three, Helms has had a moderately successful WWE career as The Hurricane and as Gregory Helms, Moore has had a WWE career but been primarily a jobber, and Karaigas hasn't done anything.
+Of the three, Helms has had a moderately successful WWE career as The Hurricane and as Gregory Helms, Moore was mostly a jobber in WWE but had some tag team success in TNA, and Karaigas hasn't done anything.
 Although, Helms' status of Breakup Breakout came during his WCW days, when he started using the Vertebreaker as his finisher and was given an elaborate entrance and custom theme song.

 - Even if he had moderate success, Billy Gunn hit superstardom in comparison to what happened to Bart Gunn from The Smoking Gunns.
 Bart Gunn won the (real fighting) Brawl For All tournament, then lost to Butterbean in 30 seconds and was immediately fired - he hasn't worked in the USA since.
 Billy also outlived Road Dogg in the WWE even if they later reunited in TNA.

 - Bart Gunn actually did fairly well for himself, but in Japan.
-Since Bart knocked out Dr. Death Steve Williams in the Brawl For All and Williams was a very big name in Japan, he gained instant credibility, and he received decent pushes in both AJPW and NJPW.
+Since Bart knocked out Dr. Death Steve Williams in the Brawl For All and Williams was a very big name in Japan, he gained instant credibility, and he received decent pushes in both All Japan Pro Wrestling and NJPW.